Barder Rod Co 8½' #5-weight 3-piece 2-top fly rod c2008.

-The only evidence of use is the very slight silvering to the edge of the blued butt cap (often happens over the course of a couple of fishing trips).
+The only reason that this rod is not priced at £3,000 is because we’re scrupulously honest and know that it has been fished.
+The only evidence of this is the very slight silvering to the edge of the blued butt cap (often happens over the course of a couple of fishing trips).
 Everything else is flawless.

+What’s it like?
 Smooth, accurate, versatile.
-8’6″ really makes a difference to the amount of reach and line control one has, so useful on our weedy streams.
+8’6″ really makes a difference to the amount of reach and line control one has, so useful on our weedy streams, no longer manicured thank heavens.
+It roll casts and doubtless does all sorts of things beyond my ken that a fine Lordly angler is capable of.
+A snake roll, perhaps, or the Tango.

-The fine compound taper tip facilitates accuracy (it flexes & recovers quickly without bounce) but has sufficient substance for durability.
+The compound taper tip is fine for accuracy (it flexes & recovers quickly without bounce) but has sufficient substance for durability.
 The middle has a convex taper that prevents it from collapsing when a longer line is aerialised and the butt, with its swell, firmly drives the rod throughout the casting stroke.

 Split cane made from select, seasoned Tonkin bamboo, flame tempered by hand, grain split and straightened, before tapering to a tolerance of +/- one thousandth of an inch.
 Swelled butt, identical mirrored tips, perfectly straight and now seasoned to perfection.